Retirement

 Employers are responsible for:

-• • Completing the online employer authorization through the Employer Hub after receiving the electronic notification;
+- Completing the online employer verification through the Employer Hub after receiving the electronic notification; or

 Employers are encouraged to monitor the Pending Retirements Without Termination Date report, which lists members who have submitted a Retirement Application Form, but for whom termination details have not been submitted.